django/deps/draft/simplified-routing-syntax.rst

 There are two aspects to this that we'd like to improve on:

-* The Regex based URL syntax is unneccessarily verbose and complex for the vast majority of use-cases.
+* The Regex based URL syntax is unnecessarily verbose and complex for the vast majority of use-cases.
 * The existing URL resolver system does not handle typecasting, meaning that all URL parameters are treated as string literals.